Robbie Grossman Player Props: Rangers vs. Yankees

 Robbie Grossman At The Plate

-- Grossman is hitting .227 with nine doubles, seven home runs and 24 walks.
+- Grossman is batting .227 with nine doubles, seven home runs and 24 walks.

-- He has homered in seven games this season (11.7%), leaving the park in 3% of his plate appearances.
+- Looking at the 60 games he has played this year, he's hit a long ball in seven of them (11.7%), and in 3% of his trips to the plate.

-- Grossman has had an RBI in 18 games this season (30.0%), including nine multi-RBI outings (15.0%).
+- Grossman has driven in a run in 18 games this year (30.0%), including nine games with more than one RBI (15.0%).
 He has also driven home three or more of his team's runs in four contests.

-- He has scored in 28 of 60 games this year, and more than once 7 times.
+- He has scored a run in 28 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.